 3. Try taking a nursing vacation.
-Many moms like to take a “nursing vacation” to stimulate their milk production.
-Take a couple days and settle into a comfortable place in your home with you and your baby.
+In other words, take a couple days and settle into a comfortable place in your home with you and your baby.
 Relax, rest, enjoy your baby, and focus solely on breastfeeding often!

 4. Hand express prior to pumping.
-Pumping moms know that pumping is an entirely different game!
-Many women’s bodies just don’t respond the same to the pump as they do to their infant, so hand-expressing prior to pumping can stimulate a faster let down and a more efficient and productive pumping session.
+Often, the body does not respond the same to the pump as it does the infant. o hand-expressing prior to pumping can stimulate a faster let down and a more efficient and productive pumping session.

 7. Experiment with guided imagery.
 Admittedly, this can sound a little hokey, but guided imagery is actually a research-proven technique to increase milk supply.
 It all goes back to the power of the mind.
-Moms who visualized themselves with an “ocean of milk” supply, or with milk flowing freely like a river or fountain (or any kind of plentiful supply visualization!) were actually able to consistently pump more than moms who weren’t practicing guided imagery.
+Research has shown that those who visualize themselves with an “ocean of milk” supply, or with milk flowing freely like a river or fountain (or any kind of plentiful supply visualization!) were actually able to consistently pump more than those who weren’t practicing guided imagery.

 8. Check your pump’s flange size.
 Did you know that the flange that comes with the pump isn’t one size fits all?
 Check the website of your pump manufacturer to find their guide on flange sizes and nipple sizes.
 This is actually super important because if the flange is too small it can damage the nipple and surrounding tissue, negatively affecting the supply.
 If the flange is too big, it won’t be as effective, and you may have trouble removing milk no matter what your supply is like.

 9. Touch base with a lactation specialist for ongoing support.
-Most women think about getting help from a lactation specialist when their baby is first born and they’re working on establishing breastfeeding.
-Don’t forget to consult a lactation specialist throughout your journey, as bumps happen on the road.
+It’s common to work with a lactation consultant when your baby is first born, but don’t forget to consult one throughout your journey, as bumps happen on the road.
 Lactation consultants can be a wealth of support and knowledge when your baby starts solids and is naturally at the breast less, or when you’re going back to work and in need of pumping and breastfeeding strategies that will work for you.
 Lactation consultants can even be a resource when your baby is older and you’re ready to start weaning in a gentle manner.
 Look for local breastfeeding support groups, visit ALPP.org to find a local CLC/ ANLC/ ALC in your area, reach out to your local La Leche League International, and check ilca.org to find a local IBCLC.